 When released into the soil, this material is expected to readily biodegrade.
 When released into the soil, this material is expected to leach into groundwater.
 When released into the soil, this material is expected to quickly evaporate.
 When released into the water, this material is expected to have a half-life between 1 and 10 days.
 When released into water, this material is expected to readily biodegrade.
-When released into the air, this material is expected to readily biodegrade.
-When released into the air, this material is expected to readily biodegrade.
-When released into the air, this material is expected to readily biodegrade.
 When released into the air, this material is expected to exist in the aerosol phase with a short half-life.
 When released into the air, this material is expected to be readily degraded by reaction with photochemically produced hydroxyl radicals.
 When released into air, this material is expected to have a half-life between 10 and 30 days.
 When released into the air, this material is expected to be readily removed from the atmosphere by wet deposition.
-Environmental Toxicity: